Enclavely/tailor/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Added: Jetpack Testimonials element.
+* Added: actions for modifying default element settings and controls.
+[Learn more about this change](https://medium.com/p/c9efb5cb3016).
+* Fixed: not displaying singular post type labels in the "Tailor this.." link

 = 1.3.4 =
 * Added: Jetpack Portfolio element.
-[Learn more about this change](https://medium.com/p/f8a1ff571f21/edit).
+[Learn more about this change](https://medium.com/p/f8a1ff571f21).
 * Added: class for managing theme and plugin compatibility.
 * Added: initialization hooks for the sidebar and canvas.
-* Fixed: column width Customizer setting.
+* Fixed: column width Customizer setting not working.
 * Fixed: undefined variable warning in attachment partial template.

 = 1.3.3 =
 * Added: error message if the page canvas is not properly initialized.
-* Fixed: clicking links within the canvas will cause the page to be redirected.
+* Fixed: clicking links within the canvas causes the page to be redirected.

 = 1.3.2 =
-* Fixed: debug error message displayed when no admin setting description is provided.
+* Fixed: debug error message is displayed when no admin setting description is provided.

 = 1.3.1 =
 * Added: descriptions to some admin settings.